HickoryWinds/bamazon/README.md

 ## bamazon

 #### bamazon is a sales/inventory/management tool which consists of three JavaScript modules: bamazonCustomer, bamazonManager, and bamazonManager.
 Each of these modules use MySQL, JavaScript, and node.js technologies.
 All modules use npm inquirer to construct a user interface using questions.
 Each module connects to MySQL via npm mysql.
+A database called bamazon is created for local storage in MySQL which contains tables called products and departments.

-### bamazonCustomer allows a customer to purchase an item after viewing a list of available items.
+### bamazonCustomer allows a customer to purchase an item after viewing a list of available items retrieved from the products table in the bamazon database.

 ![picture](bamC-start.png)

-#### If the customer enters in an invalid Id number for the purchase, a message is displayed and the customer is taken back to the start menu.
+#### The customer must enter a valid Id number for the purchase.
+If an invalid Id number is entered, a message is displayed.

 ![picture](bamC-nogo.png)

-#### If there is not sufficient inventory, a message is shown.
-In both instances the customer is taken back to the start screen.
+#### If there is not sufficient inventory to fulfill the cusomer's request, a message is shown.

 ![picture](bamC-fail.png)

-#### If a sufficient number of items are available in inventory, the customer's purchase is completed and the number of items and total cost are displayed.
+#### When a sufficient number of items are available in inventory, the customer's purchase is completed and the number of items and total cost are displayed.
+In all cases, the customer is take back to the start menu.

 ![picture](bamC-success.png)